Bundoran

-Bundoran is a town in County Donegal, Ireland.
-The town is located near the N15 road near Ballyshannon, and is the most southerly town in Donegal.
+The town is located near the N15 road close to Ballyshannon, and is the most southerly town in Donegal.
 The town is a tourist seaside resort, and tourism has been at the heart of the local economy since the 18th century.
 Bundoran is a surfing destination and was listed by National Geographic magazine in 2012 as one of the world's top 20 surf towns.